 Pork Chops in Balsamic Cherry Sauce

 The fruit of the cherries and the natural earthiness of the pork in this delicious recipe call for a wine with both intense fruit and spicy, smoky flavors.
-The 2002 Las Tablas Estates Glenrose is a perfect match.
+Syrah-based wines are a perfect match, as is (in a different way), the Full Circle Pinot Noir.
 You can substitute 1/4 cup of dried cherries, if fresh ones are not in season.
 If you do, increase chicken broth to 1/3 cup, and reduce cherry cooking time to 5 minutes.

 - 2 5-ounce boneless pork chops (each about 1 in. thick)